Terra Cotta

 Bongland

 The country of Bong is actually named after Big Bong and not the other way round, which would be Dnalgnob.
 Bongland is a country rich in artes and craftes, tea, tales of ancient witchery, and pies.
+The favourite pastime of Bongians is complaining about the weather.

 Twinne